PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 		"MemberN": ValueN
 	}

+You can also choose to create an empty object, and assign properties dynamically.
+Example:

+	Obj:={};
+	Obj.["a","b","c"]:=1

 ### Suffix-operators

 Suffix-operators are written after the operand to which they are applied.
 The following table lists available suffix operators: